-Appendix 3: Consent for the Administration of Medication in School
+Appendix 2: Consent for the Administration of Medication in School

 Name of School

 Name of child

 Date of birth (dd/mm/yyyy)

 Medical condition or illness

-Medicine

-Name/type of medicine (as described on the container) Date dispensed
+Medicine Name/type of medicine (as described on the container) Date dispensed

 Expiry date

-A second sections data to be initiated by forces of Г

 Agreed review date to be initiated by[name of member of staff]

 Dosage and method

 Timing

 Special precautions

 Are there any side effects that we need to know about?

 Self administration Yes/No (delete as appropriate)

 Procedures to take in an emergency

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

-✓ I understand that I must deliver the medicine p Medicines should be in the same container as

-✓ The above information is to the best of my kno understand that I must notify the school of any
+✓ I understand that I must deliver the medicine personally to [agreed member of staff] and that Medicines should be in the same container as dispensed by the pharmacy. ✓ The above information is to the best of my knowledge accurate at the time of writing and I understand that I must notify the school of any changes in writing.

-Date:Pare ent's Signature
+Date: Parent's Signature

-I consent to staff administering the above to my child.
+Longent to staff administering the above to my child -